HuangRunHua/PicsCase/PicsMac 1.0 Release Notes.md

 ### Features
 - Users can choose whether they want a bottom background image.
 The bottom background image is hidden by default, and users can check whether to display the bottom background image on the software.
 - Users can change the color of the bottom background image, and the bottom background image is white by default.
+- Users can customize the size of the canvas window.
+The size of the canvas window has a certain threshold.

 ### Known Issues
 - The software may respond incorrectly when switching from a setting with a default background image to a setting without a default background image.